coltborg/gridsome-blog/content/posts/visual-studio-code-setup.md

 ![A Vue.js file with the synth wave '84 theme active](./images/theme-synthwave.png)

 SUPER POP COLORS!
 When I really need to tell the difference between variables and functions, I turn on [this theme](https://marketplace.visualstudio.com/items?itemName=RobbOwen.synthwave-vscode).
 I don't turn on the custom glow CSS because glow is very distracting to me.

+## Thanks for reading

+Next up I'll be writing up what keyboard shortcuts I use and customized to save myself time.

+What extensions/themes do you use for VSCode?
+I'd love to hear about your setup!